tvignaud/Coursera/CodeBook.md

 * bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
 * angle(): Angle between to vectors.

-from this list, only mean() and std() for each feature were kept during data extraction. you can extract the full set by editing the  script and extracting the data full table
+**From this list, only mean() and std() for each feature were kept during data extraction.**
+You can extract the full set by editing the  script and extracting the data full table

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: